zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 Having trouble with setting up infrastructure?
 Try reading the [stack deployment](../../stacks-and-components/stack-deployment/) section of the docs to gain more insight.
 If that still doesn't work, join the [ZenML community](https://zenml.io/slack) and ask!
 {% endhint %}

-Please note that your local client needs to be authenticated to the cloud CLI, and have sufficient permissions to push a container to your container registry , and deploy a VM using Skypilot.
-However, it is no longer neccessary to have direct access to the remote artifact storage, as the pipeline executes in a VM on the cloud.
+Please note that your local client needs to be authenticated to the cloud CLI, and have sufficient permissions to push a container to your container registry, and deploy a VM using Skypilot.
+However, it is no longer necessary to have direct access to the remote artifact storage, as the pipeline executes in a VM on the cloud.
 Of course, that means the provisioned VM now needs access to the remote storage instead!

 It is important to understand at the infrastructure level how services authenticate with each other.
 This can get quite complex, and ZenML has a concept called [Service Connectors](../../stacks-and-components/auth-management/auth-management.md) that simplifies this.
 If you're curious, read that section of the docs!